bentoml/Yatai/docs/source/upgrade/yatai.rst

 .. code-block:: bash

-  NAME    NAMESPACE       REVISION        UPDATED                                 STATUS          CHART           APP VERSION yatai   yatai-system    1               2022-12-23 09:39:51.144771713 +0000 UTC deployed        yatai-1.1.0-d12 1.1.0-d12
+  NAME    NAMESPACE       REVISION    UPDATED              STATUS      CHART         APP VERSION yatai   yatai-system    1           2022-12-23 09:39:51  deployed    yatai-1.1.0   1.1.0

-As you can see, the current version is ``1.1.0-d12``.
+As you can see, the current version is ``1.1.0``.

 2. Upgrade to the target version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to upgrade to ``1.1.0-d13``, you can run the following command:
+If you want to upgrade to ``1.1.1``, you can run the following command:

 .. warning::

-   If the minor version of the target version is different from the current version, you need to skip this step and follow the migration guide to complete this upgrade.
+   If the minor version of the target version is different from the current version, you will need to check if there is a corresponding migration document, and if so you will need to skip this step and all the next steps and follow the migration guide to complete this upgrade.

 .. note::